MalwareMania/IMGUI-Overlay/README.md

 # Roblox Offsets

-a github page where i upload of all of the roblox offsets.
+A repository for Roblox memory offsets.
+Useful for reverse engineering and client modification purposes.

-Currently updated for: 'version-82f8ee8d17124507'
+Currently updated for: `version-82f8ee8d17124507`